Southern Three-Banded Armadillo

-The La Plata Three-banded Armadillo is 8.5 to 11 inches long not including the tail which adds another 2-3 inches.
+The Southern Three-banded armadillo is 8.5 to 11 inches long not including the tail which adds another 2-3 inches.
 The rough, thick and heavily armored shell or carapace accounts for only 16% of the body weight.
 The animal has two large shells, front and back, with two to four moveable bands in between.
-The LaPlata Armadillo is one of two species that can curl into a ball and completely enclose their bodies into protective shells about the size of a large grapefruit.
+The Southern Three-banded armadillo is one of two species that can curl into a ball and completely enclose their bodies into protective shells about the size of a large grapefruit.
 While predators cannot open them, man can easily pick them up.
 Apparently this species does not dig holes, but utilizes the abandoned burrows of anteaters.

 They run rapidly, with a peculiar gait with only the tips of their foreclaws touching the ground.
 They are diurnal and run through the grass with their backs arched, sniffing and scraping as they go.
 They are rather noisy, making hissing and breathing sounds.

-Gestation for La Plata armadillos takes about 120 days.
+Gestation for Southern Three-banded armadillos takes about 120 days.

-The litter size for La Plata armadillos is about one young.
+The litter size for Southern Three-banded armadillos is about one young.

-LaPlata Armadillos usually mate between March and June and often give birth in November.
+Southern Three-banded Armadillos usually mate between March and June and often give birth in November.
 Newborns have claws that are fully developed and hardened.
 Their eyes and ear pinnae are closed, but open in the third or fourth week of life.
 The birth weight is about four ounces.
 They are weaned in about 72 days.
 They are sexually mature in 9 to 12 months.
+Median Life Expectancy is 15 to 20 years.

 Insects (ants and termites)